 The Marine (Scotland) Act 2010 provided new statutory obligations to Marine Scotland for marine planning at both the national and regional scale.
 Scotland’s first national marine plan was published in March 2015, supported, as the evidence base, by Scotland’s Marine Atlas.

 Moving into the digital age, Marine Scotland has now taken its evidence and information availability a step further and developed the Marine Scotland Open Data Network (MSODN).
-This is an integrated suite of platforms covering maps (MS MAPS NMPi), data (MS DATA) and information (MS INFORMATION).
+This is an integrated suite of platforms covering maps (Marine Scotland MAPS NMPi), data (Marine Scotland DATA) and information (Marine Scotland INFORMATION).
 These are now 'part of the Scotland’s environment' family, the network of trusted portals, and carry the logo.
 Between them they provide the marine (coast and seas) dimension, as well as taking forward Marine Scotland’s obligations for open data and openness and transparency about our seas.

 Key for Marine Scotland is to highlight the MSODN as the place to go for access and signposting to a wealth of marine related data.